abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/step3-deployment-github-action.md

 }
 ````

-## Step 3: Deploying Your Application to Azure Web App Service
+## Step 3: Deploying the ABP Application to Azure Web App Service

-### Deploying Your Application to Azure Web App Service using GitHub Actions
+### Deploying the ABP Application to Azure Web App Service using GitHub Actions

 1. Create a new GitHub repository for your project if you don't have one.